 Where to Buy Them

 My favorite place to shop is Amazon.
 I’m able to easily compare models and types without leaving my home.
 And you can too.
-For portable air conditioners, a great starting point for you would be here.
-If you are interested in window air conditioners, you will want to shop here.
+For portable air conditioners, a great starting point for you would be Amazon.
+If you are interested in window air conditioners, you will want to shop at Amazon for the best ones.

 Reading this has made you better prepared to face to face a hot summer.
 It’s important to note that, even if you have central air, you’ll want to get it checked before a hot an humid day.
 You may not have used your air conditioner since last year and you’ll want to make sure it’s working properly.